davidgfb/UE4RollingCheeseRaceGame/README.md

 Its main idea is to use the included "Physical Animation" to simulate poses or animations applied to the protagonist while is falling in Ragdoll.
 This game is a physics-based one and it pretends to be one of many which uses this technique.

-It is an open-source game which means that anyone could make changes to it for others to play.
+It is a multiplatform open-source game which means that anyone could make changes to it for others to play.